-The Donegal County Enterprise Fund Business Centre, Letterkenny was opened on 22nd October 2001 and is situated at Ballyraine at the entrance to Letterkenny Business Park.
+The Donegal County Enterprise Fund Business Centre, Letterkenny was opened in October 2001 and is situated at Ballyraine at the entrance to Letterkenny Business Park.
 The centre measuring some 26,000 sq ft (2,415 sq m) provides high quality affordable office, technology and light industrial space to start-up businesses.
 The buildings are specifically designed to cater for the needs of new business start-ups and expansions offering flexible business units from 80 sq ft (26 sq m) and upwards.
 The centre also offers administration services including postage franking, photocopying, laminating etc with meeting/training room facilities also available to hire.

 A further Enterprise Centre opened at Church Road, Glenties, West Donegal in Summer 2018.
 This development provides 8,663 Sq. ft (805 Sq. m) of space comprising 6 industrial units and an administration block.